hashgraph/hedera-hcs-sxc-java/README.md

 A set of standard interfaces or structures for the various components to communicate with each other.
 Listed below are those that are used in the context of plug-ins which have to satisfy particular interface requirements.

-* HCSCallBackFromMirror - so that an app can register with the `hcs-sxc-lib` for callbacks
+* HCSCallBackFromMirror - so that an app can register with the `hcs-sxc-core` for callbacks
-* HCSCallBackToAppInterface - so that the `hcs-sxc-lib` can call back to an app
+* HCSCallBackToAppInterface - so that the `hcs-sxc-core` can call back to an app
 * MirrorSubscriptionInterface - so that plugins can be made to subscribe to mirror notifications
-* LibMessagePersistence - so that plugins can be used to persist data
+* SxcMessagePersistence - so that plugins can be used to persist data

 Defined in the `HCS-Interfaces` project, these are data structures that are shared between components.

 * HCSRelayMessage - a message from the `hcs-sxc-relay` components
 * HCSResponse - a application message id and message
-* LibConsensusMessage - a (temporary) POJO for consensus messages (until these can be serialized)
+* SxcConsensusMessage - a (temporary) POJO for consensus messages (until these can be serialized)
 * MessagePersistenceLevel - a list of pre-defined persistence levels

 ### HCS-SXC-Plugins

-This project contains a series of plugins to be used in conjunction with the lib, at the time of writing, the following plug-ins are available.
+This project contains a series of plugins to be used in conjunction with the hcs sxc core component, at the time of writing, the following plug-ins are available.
 The choice of a plug-in architecture is to enable additional plugins to be developed without needing to change the projects that may later depend on them and so to offer extensibility with a choice of options.

-* hcs-sxc-plugins-mirror-direct - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications directly
+* hcs-sxc-plugins-mirror-direct - plugin to enable the `hcs-sxc-core` to subscribe to mirror notifications directly
-* hcs-sxc-plugins-mirror-queue-artemis - plugin to enable the `hcs-sxc-lib` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-relay` component)
+* hcs-sxc-plugins-mirror-queue-artemis - plugin to enable the `hcs-sxc-core` to subscribe to mirror notifications via an Artemis Message Queue (which receives messages via the `hcs-sxc-relay` component)
 * hcs-sxc-plugins-persistence-in-h2 - plug in to provide data persistence in a database (H2)
 * hcs-sxc-plugins-persistence-in-memory - plug in to provide data persistence in memory

 ### HCS-SXC Proto

-Defines the protobuf messages used within `hcs-sxc-lib`.
+Defines the protobuf messages used within `hcs-sxc-core`.

 ### Artemis Message Queue